RyanGordon/libfreenect2/README.txt

 ==== Other operating systems

-I'm not sure, but look for libusbx installation instructions for your OS.
+I'm not sure, but look for libusb installation instructions for your OS.
 Figure out how to attach the driver to the Xbox NUI Sensor composite parent device, VID 045E PID 02C4, then contribute your procedure.

 === Building